maheshacharya/hippo-docker-deployments/kubernetes/README.md

 ```
 Config Map
 ---------
-[Config Map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) is a way to manage all environmetal variables subjet to change per deployment.
-For example a reverse proxy configuration on *test* deployment could be different from *QA* and *Production* deployment.
+[Config Map](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) is a way to manage all environmental variables subject to change per deployment.
+For example, a reverse proxy configuration on *test* deployment could be different from *QA* and *Production* deployment.
 We are storing Nginx defalt.conf as a Config Map item.
-In this case, just change *cms.cloud-hub.co* and *site.cloud-hub.co* with an appliable server domain name.
+In this case, just change *cms.cloud-hub.co* and *site.cloud-hub.co* with an applicable server domain name.
 Nginx reverse proxy example: https://www.onehippo.org/labs/configuring-nginx-as-a-reverse-proxy-for-hippo-cms.html
 ```
 apiVersion: v1